hphelion/documentation/moonshot/install.create-cloud.md

 ## Manage Cloud Controller and Baremetal Host

-Before starting this process, ensure that the boot order on all nodes (virtual machines) is configured to boot from the network first.
-This only occurs once as the PXE service will not try to network boot a node again if it has already done so.
+Before you starting managing the Cloud Controller and Baremetal Host, ensure that the boot order on all nodes (virtual machines) is configured to boot from the network first.

+>**Note:** When creating virtual machines on a hypervisor, you have to set the first boot option to PXE boot since there is no operating system installed on  the VMs.
+After the OS is installed these VMs will not search for a PXE boot even if they fail to boot from hard disk.

 1. Power ON the Controller and Baremetal Host.